mehroz1/PHPCrawl/README.md

 Average time taken to crawl single url is 1.6387s.

+**Note:**

-**Note:** These metrics can change depending on condition of your internet connection and hardware used.
+These metrics can change depending on condition of your internet connection and hardware used.

+The average time provided in above tests should be taken with a grain of salt as the network conditions and server response times vary.
+So any change in fraction should be ignored in my opinion.